 This also obviously makes low-frequency spectrum of critical interest to RVers - we tend to go places off the beaten path and away from cell towers.
 T-Mobile may rock the house in urban areas, but drive a bit outside of many towns and the T-Mobile signal fades away fast.

 More low frequency spectrum is the only fix - but there is only so much low frequency spectrum available.
-And unfortunately for T-Mobile, what little that exists is dominated by the big two (Verizon and AT&T) - at least for now.
+And unfortunately for T-Mobile, what little that exists has been dominated by the big two (Verizon and AT&T).

 No amount of additional cell towers can make up for the severe handicap imposed by the cruel laws of physics.

-For now, Verizon and AT&T have an advantage that T-Mobile just can not equal, no matter how much it spends on building out new towers.
+Historically, Verizon and AT&T have had an advantage that T-Mobile just can not equal, no matter how much it spends on building out new towers.

 How we got into this situation makes for a fascinating story, with some very interesting implications for the future.

 And whatever you do - do not buy a new T-Mobile phone, tablet, or hotspot until you understand the implications.

 - T-Mobile's Band 12 Bet